vortext/esther/README.md

 ```
 For a CUDA enabled build (which requires the CUDA build chain to function properly).

-TODO: Dockerfile that works.
+TODO: a Dockerfile that works.

 ### Model
 Right now the model of personal choice is `mistral-7b-openorca.Q5_K_M.gguf` which can be downloaded from [HuggingFace](https://huggingface.co/).
-This runs fine on my Nvidia RTX 2080 Super with most of the layers offloaded.
+This model runs fine on my Nvidia RTX 2080 Super with most of the layers offloaded with CuBLAS.

 - [Mistral 7B OpenOrca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca)
 - [GUFF quantized models](https://huggingface.co/TheBloke/Mistral-7B-OpenOrca-GGUF)